- Common Symptoms Associated With Joint Pain

 Another common cause for joint pain is gout, an inflammatory disease that occurs when too much uric acid deposits and crystallizes in the affected joints.
 What most people (and even many medical professionals) don’t understand is that this disease can be prevented and cured by removing foods that are high in oxalates and other plant-based defense chemicals (e.g., antinutrients).

-If you’re interested in learning more about the nutritional aspect of inflammation, I strongly encourage you to read the nutrition part of my healthy lifestyle guide and my blog post discussing the defense chemicals in plant-based foods.
+If you’re interested in learning more about the nutritional aspect of inflammation, I strongly encourage you to read the nutrition part of my healthy lifestyle guide and my article discussing the defense chemicals in plant-based foods.

 One thing is clear: if nutrition is causing chronic inflammation in your body that manifests as joint pain, you’ll have to make the necessary changes to your diet in order to fix the problem.